-Processing in this lab course is block based, therefore the input signal has to be cut into pieces, so called frames.
+Processing in this lab course is block-based, therefore the input signal has to be cut into pieces, the so-called frames.
 The frames for the processing of the signal should be of the length of the stationarity of speech (ca. 20 ms) to ensure constant statistic properties within one frame.
-Whereas the framelength for the estimation of the autocorrelation should cover at least two periods of the fundamental frequency F_0 (100 - 400 Hz).
-The longer frames for the estimation of the correlation need to be windowed by an appropriate window (e.g. Hamming) that there are no discontinuities at the window borders.
-In contrast, the windows for the signal processing do not need windowing, as the liner prediction filter ensures continuity at the window borders.
+At the same time, the framelength for the estimation of the autocorrelation should cover at least two periods of the fundamental frequency F_0 (100 - 400 Hz) and is typically longer.
+The longer frames for the estimation of the correlation need to be windowed by an appropriate window (e.g. Hamming), such that there are no discontinuities at the window borders.
+In contrast, the frames for the signal processing do not need windowing, since the linear prediction filter ensures continuity at the window borders.
+This is equivalent to applying a rectangular window of the size of the framelength, which only cuts the signal into frames.
 The two different windows are depicted in Figure 7.